 If Council assets are not repaired, we may issue you a fine.

-Bond refund methods
+Bond refund time and methods

 We will use your supplied details to refund your bond if you paid with cash, cheque or provided a credit card form.
 Any other refunds will use your bond payment method.